kriszyp/persvr-org/pages/Documentation.md

 * DELETE /{model}/{id} - Deletes the object with the given id from the model store.
 * POST /{model}/ - Creates or incrementally updates an object in model store.

+We could then go on to add logic to our data models or switch to a different backend database (like MongoDB) in our app.js.
+See the Perstore documentation for more on building data models.
+We could also add to or edit the web stack in the index.js using Pintura.

 This is a very simple condensed example of using Persevere.
-To learn more, you can take a look at each of the packages that make up Persevere:
+To get started, you may want to look <a href="Tutorials">the tutorials</a>.
+To learn more about the specific APIs and modules that are available, you can take a look at each of the packages that make up Persevere:

 ## <a href="pintura/">Pintura</a>
 The external interface of Persevere that provides the gateway to the web is <a href="pintura/">Pintura</a>.